commotum/4D/4 Dimension Attention.md

 ### Abstract

-In 2019 the ARC-AGI benchmark introduced a set of visual reasoning tasks that brought the jagged nature of state-of-the-art AI into sharp relief.
+In 2019, the ARC-AGI benchmark introduced a suite of trivial visual reasoning tasks served as a reminder of **Moravec’s paradox[^2]** that brought the jagged[^1] nature of state-of-the-art Artificial Intelligence into sharp relief.

 Despite impressive linguistic capabilities, leading models of the time demonstrated a pronounced inability to process or reason about visual information.
 To date, this failure has remained insurmountable.
 Despite enormous progress across numerous cognitive benchmarks, LLMs still struggle when faced with tasks that require spatial intelligence.
 The root of this persistent limitation lies in the architectural foundations of modern transformers, which inherently encode information as strictly linear, unidimensional sequences.

 Addressing this limitation requires moving beyond positional encodings uniquely restricted to temporal indices.
 Instead, embeddings must inherently reflect the intrinsic dependencies between space and time.
 By extending Rotary Positional Embeddings (RoPE) from two to four dimensions via a Minkowski-metricized Clifford (3,1) algebra, we introduce structural embeddings that naturally capture the fundamental interdependencies of our universe and the objects and events within it.